Quick drills to master the German ch and r sounds

 - Repeat and alternate sentences containing these sounds to get comfortable.
 1

-For the German “r” sound:
+Mastering the German “r” Sound

 - German “r” is typically a guttural sound produced in the throat (uvular “r”) or, in some southern dialects, an alveolar “r” rolled or trilled with the tongue tip.